gregpoirson/HolidayJS/README.md

 . translate all code and comments into English

-. otimize the automtic textcolor algorithm
+. otimize the automatic textcolor algorithm

 . include a simple input color to allow new user to choose his/her color